 Guidelines for Proposing Conferences

-The Research Department of The Huntington typically hosts six two-day academic conferences every year, and the Director of Research welcomes the submission of proposals from scholars, based either in the United States or elsewhere, who are interested in convening conferences which either reflect or build upon the strength of the collections held in the institution.
-The conferences are funded and hosted by The Huntington, but are the responsibility of the conveners to develop and explain the intellectual rationale of the gathering: in particular, why is the time right for a conference on this theme?; and why is The Huntington the appropriate venue to hold it?
+The Research Department typically hosts six two-day academic conferences every year, and the Director of Research welcomes the submission of proposals from scholars, based either in the United States or elsewhere, who are interested in convening conferences which either reflect or build upon the strength of the collections held in the institution.
+The conferences are funded and hosted by The Huntington, but it is the responsibility of the conveners to develop and explain the intellectual rationale of the gathering: in particular, why is the time right for a conference on this theme?; and why is The Huntington the appropriate venue to hold it?

 - Take place at The Huntington over two days (almost invariably a Friday and Saturday)

 - Include a maximum of twelve speakers, only four of whom can be invited from overseas

 - Accommodate and provide hospitality (at the Caltech Athenaeum) for the conveners and speakers for three nights (or four, if traveling from overseas)

 - Reimburse the travel expenses of conveners and speakers (but do not pay honoraria)

 - Charge a registration fee of $25 for attendees (waived for students); and add a nominal charge of $20 for lunch

 Applications should be sent by email to Catherine Wehrey-Miller, Assistant to the Director of Research at firstname.lastname@example.org, and should include:

 - The contact details (including email addresses) of the conveners